EiichiroIto/microwitch2/doc/Settings.md

-# Options
+# Settings
-FromSratch Apps has some options, but these options are disabled by default.
+FromSratch Apps has some settings, but these settings are disabled by default.
 You can enable the option(s) by explicitly creating a settings.ston file .

 The settings.ston file is a simple text file written in STON format like JSON.